imagitama/import-firestore-to-supabase/README.md

 The order of collection names does not matter.
 The order of fields will determine column order.

 Set the field type to `['REF', 'my-collection-name']` to indicate the field is a reference to another collection.
-A (unconstrainted) foreign key will be created for the column (after all tables are created).
+The field value will be a `TEXT` string that is the ID of the referenced document ID (in future this will automatically be a foreign key).

 ### Limitations